tock/tock/boards/launchxl/README.md

 First, follow the [Tock Getting Started guide](../../doc/Getting_Started.md).

+There are two options for flashing and debugging the board:

-The Launchxl boards use an on-board debug-chip (the XDS110) to allow flashing and debugging the chip over USB.
-However, to use the on-board debugger, you need to upgrade its firmware, and use a version of OpenOCD that can interface with it.
+  1. OpenOCD + on-board debugger: The launchxl boards have an on-board debug-chip (the XDS110) to allow flashing and debugging the chip over USB that works with OpenOCD.
+     However, to use the on-board debugger, you need to upgrade its firmware, and use an unreleased version of OpenOCD that can interface with it.

+  2. JLinkExe + external JTag debugger: You can connect an external debugger to the JTag port (labled "Target In") and use JLinkExe/JLinkGDBServer to flash and debug the chip.
+This is currently a more seemless software experience, but requires additinoal hardware (the debugger).

 ### Hardware Setup

+The jumpers on the configurable headers change which debug features are available.

+In order to interact with the serial console over USB, you need to attach jumpers to the `RX` and `TX` pins.

+For flashing and debugging, you need different sets of jumpers for each strategy.

-If you're using OpenOCD to interact with the chip, ensure all the jumpers are attached to the configurable header pins.
-Specifically, for flashing and debugging you need _at least_:
+If you're using **OpenOCD**, ensure all the jumpers are attached to the configurable header pins.
+Specifically, for flashing and debugging you need _at
+least_:

   * `GND`
   * `3V3`